colinloretz/railsconf-webhooks/README.md

 ## Pull down the workshop repository

-Pull down the repository and switch to the `starter` remote branch
+Pull down the repository and switch to the `start-here` remote branch

 ```bash
 # clone from Github